-For similar reasons, I'm not persuaded Mr P shouldn't be compensated by Options, or his compensation should be reduced, because I haven't made the finding that the investment, in itself, was not something Options should have accepted.
-Or because the benefits from Mr P's existing pension were lost once the transfer requests were made.
+For similar reasons, I'm not persuaded Mr P shouldn't be compensated by Options, or his compensation should be reduced, because I haven't made the finding that the FPI bond investment, in itself, was not something Options should have accepted.
+Or because the benefits from Mr P's existing pension were lost once the transfer request was made.
 If Options had acted fairly and reasonably to meet its regulatory obligations and good industry practice, the application wouldn't have proceeded at all.
-So, no transfer requests or investment would have been made.
+So no transfer request or FPI bond investment would have been made.